xbmc/repo-scripts/service.subtitles.subtitles.gr/README.md

 About
 -----
-Search and download subtitles from subtitles.gr
+Search and download subtitles from subtitles.gr, xsubs.tv and subz.blog-spot.gr

 License